Wild Walking UK is all about sharing the adventure and freedom of long-distance walking and wild camping in the UK, both with and without children.

 I’ve found that the same walk with my family can be a completely different experience.
 My children find fun in things I had barely noticed – hide and seek in the heather, playing in a mountain stream or the thrill of walking in the dark.
 As a family, we’ve completed Wainwright’s Coast to Coast, the Pennine Way, the Cumbria Way and the Weavers’ Way.
 All of these walks included at least two children under 10!

 To my delight, my children walked a lot further than I expected them to from a very early age.
 They especially love it if there is a hill to roll down or a river to dam up.
 The children look forward to the next pub just as much as me.
-It’s obviously not for that pint that I’m after, but the bag of crisps, fizzy drink and game of cards.
+It’s obviously not for the pint that I’m after, but the bag of crisps, fizzy drink and game of cards.
 They love the 24/7 attention, and even my two teenagers still join me in the hills when they can.

 This blog is designed to share the highs and lows of my adventures.
 I hope it will inspire someone to get out there and enjoy what our beautiful country has to offer, without it costing the earth.